-16. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
-Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.

-Obtained listing of all employees and officials employed during the fiscal period and management's representation that the listing is complete.
-Randomly selected 5 employees or officials and agreed paid salaries to authorized salaries/pay rates in personnel files.

-- 17. Randomly select one pay period during the fiscal period.
-For the 5 employees or officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
-(Note: Generally, officials are not eligible to earn leave and do not document their attendance and leave.
-However, if the official is earning leave according to policy and/or contract, the official should document his/her daily attendance and leave.)

-b) Observe that supervisors approved the attendance and leave of the selected employees/officials.

-No supervisory approval observed on three of the five attendance and leave records inspected.
+- A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - Obtained a listing of all employees and officials employed during the fiscal period and management's representation that the listing is complete.
+Randomly selected five (5) employees or officials and agreed paid salaries to authorized salaries/pay rates in personnel files with no exceptions. - B. Randomly select one pay period during the fiscal period.
+For the 5 employees or officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and - i.
+Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory); - No exceptions were found as a result of this procedure. - ii.
+Observe whether supervisors approved the attendance and leave of the selected employees or officials: - No supervisory approval observed on one (1) of the five (5) employee's attendance and leave records inspected.

-c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records.

-d) Observe that the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.

-18. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
-Randomly select two employees or officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity policy on termination payments.
-Agree the hours to the employee or officials' cumulate leave records, agree the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files, and agree the termination payment to entity policy.

-19. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g. payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.

-Obtained management's representation that all amounts have been paid, and any associated forms have been filed, by required deadlines.
+- iii.
+Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records; and - No exceptions were found as a result of this procedure. - iv.
+Observe the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file. - No exceptions were found as a result of this procedure. - C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
+Randomly select two employees or officials and obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
+Agree the hours to the employee's or official's cumulative leave records, agree the pay rates to the employee's or official's authorized pay rates in the employee's or official's personnel files, and agree the termination payment to entity policy. - Obtained management's representation that no employees or officials received termination payments during the fiscal year. - D. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines. - Obtained management's representation that all amounts have been paid, and any associated forms have been filed, by required deadlines.

+10) Ethics
-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain ethics documentation from management, and: - a.
-Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period.

-Documentation of one hour training was not provided for four of the five employees/officials selected.

-b.
-Observe that the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.

-The Commission has no adopted ethics policy.
+- A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A obtain ethics documentation from management, and - i.
+Observe whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170; and - Documentation of one hour of training was not provided for two (2) of the five (5) employees/officials tested. - ii.
+Observe whether the entity maintains documentation which demonstrates that each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - Not applicable the Commission has no adopted ethics policy. - B. Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
+42:1170. - The Commission has not appointed an ethics designee.

-Debt Service
+11) Debt Service